RKO Pictures: General Tire and demise

 In taking control of the studio, General Tire restored RKO's close ties to broadcasting.
 General Tire had bought the Yankee Network, a New England regional radio network, in 1943.
 In 1950, it purchased the West Coast regional Don Lee Broadcasting System, and two years later, the Bamberger Broadcasting Service, owner of the WOR radio and television stations in New York City.
 The latter acquisition gave General Tire majority control of the Mutual Broadcasting System, one of America's leading radio networks.
-General Tire then merged its broadcasting interests into a new division, General Teleradio.
+General Tire then merged its broadcasting interests into a new subsidiary, General Teleradio.

-Thomas O'Neil, son of General Tire's founder William O'Neil and chairman of the broadcasting group, saw that the company's new television stations, indeed all TV outlets, were in need of programming."O'Neil Enters Bid for Part or All of Hughes' 700 Pix," Billboard, November 27, 1954.
+Thomas F. O'Neil, son of General Tire's founder William O'Neil and chairman of the broadcasting group, saw that the company's new television stations, indeed all TV outlets, were in need of programming."O'Neil Enters Bid for Part or All of Hughes' 700 Pix," Billboard, November 27, 1954.
 In September 1954, WOR-TV had launched the Million Dollar Movie program, running a single film for a week, twice every night plus Saturday and Sunday matinees; the format proved hugely successful and non-network-affiliated stations around the country were eager to emulate it."2 Sponsors' Buy of Gen-Tele Features May Draw More In," Billboard, August 28, 1954; "New Sponsors Put Station Near Sell-Out on 'Million Dollar Show,'" Billboard, September 11, 1954; "RKO Pix vs. 'Tonight'?
 CBS Says No, But with Fingers Xed," Billboard, October 23, 1954; "WOR-TV to Continue 'Million-Dollar Movie' Indefinitely," Billboard, November 6, 1954; "WTTG Turns to Film to Buck Competition," Billboard, December 4, 1954.
 With the purchase of RKO, the studio's library was under O'Neil's control and he quickly put the rights to the 742 films to which RKO retained clear title up for sale.
 C&C Television Corp., a subsidiary of beverage maker Cantrell & Cochrane, won the bidding in December 1955 and was soon offering the films to independent stations in a package called "MovieTime USA"."An Open Letter to TV Station Owners and Managers", Billboard, September 8, 1956.
-RKO Teleradio Pictures—the new company created from the merger of General Teleradio and the RKO studio—retained the broadcast rights for the cities where it owned TV stations.
+Life reported that "according to an estimate made before the purchase, the RKO library contain[ed] 599 features 'suitable for television release.'
+Of these, 180 [were] of 'superior quality'".
+RKO Teleradio Pictures—the newly renamed General Teleradio, under which RKO Radio Pictures now operated as a business division—retained the broadcast rights for the cities where it owned TV stations.
 By 1956, RKO's classic movies were playing widely on television, often in the Million Dollar Movie format, allowing many to see such films as Citizen Kane and King Kong for the first time.
 The $15.2 million RKO made on the deal convinced the other major studios that their libraries held profit potential—a turning point in the way Hollywood did business.Hilmes (1990), pp. 160–61; Boddy (1990), p.
 138; Russell and Whalley (2018), pp. 44–47.